pcfens/puppet-command_args/README.md

 ===================

 Convert a hash into command line arguments.
 The first argument is a hash of arguments that should be passed, along with corresponding value.

+Optional (positional) arguments:
-The second (optional) argument is the flag prefix to use (defaults to '--').
+1. The flag prefix to use (defaults to '--')
+2. The separator to use (defaults to '=')

 Example: